 - T – Collar thickness

 Retainer rings are generally provided by the PE lining vendor, still, it has to be confirmed with the vendor at the start of the project.

 The use of insulating gasket for PE & ROTO lining piping is restricted for the insulating spools only wherever shown in PEFS.
 For flange joint between PE / ROTO lined CS piping & SS or DSS mating flange insulating gasket is not required to be provided.

 For insulating joint insulating gasket, extra long sleeves, washers & extra long bolts are required.
-The spectacle blind, spade & spacers shall be considered of suitable material for PE & ROTO lined piping and the blind flange shall be epoxy coated or ROTO lined.
-This shall be finalized with the client & construction contractor prior to start of a project.
+The spectacle blind, spade & spacers shall be considered suitable material for PE & ROTO lined piping and the blind flange shall be epoxy coated or ROTO lined.
+This shall be finalized with the client & construction contractor prior to the start of a project.